 Also, I am enclosing copies of letters from the Department of Transportation describing current regulations for the placement of political signs.
-For your convenience, you will also find a listing of City Clerks in San Mateo County, whom you may contact about specific city ordinances.
+For your convenience, you will also find a listing of city clerks within San Mateo County, whom you may contact about specific city ordinances.